Earl Bellamy: Biography

 After his retirement, Bellamy and his wife moved to New Mexico.
 The state had provided him with many different filming locations.

 In 2002, the Motion Picture and Television Fund gave him the prestigious Golden Boot Award.

 Bellamy died on November 30, 2003, in Albuquerque, New Mexico, at the age of 86.
 It is reported that he died of a myocardial infarction (heart attack).

+Personal life

 He had three children, Michael, Earl Jr, and Karen.
 His first wife died 9 years after Earl Jr was born.
 His second wife (mother of Karen) committed suicide.